mlehotay/ier/IER/IER-psychosis.md

 IER explains **why it felt that way**, not **why it was correct**.

+> **Experiential structure confers no epistemic authority about mind-independent reality.**

 ---

 ## **2. High-Level Structure: Psychosis as UEF Instability**